 In December, juniors are assigned to a college counselor.

 On a Saturday in late January/early February, Dana Hall officially kicks off the college process with a Junior College Day for both juniors and their parents.
-The program includes hearing from a panel of college representatives speak on topics not typically found in a college guide and participating in a mock admissions committee exercise.
+The program includes hearing a panel of college representatives speak on topics not typically found in a college guide and participating in a mock admissions committee exercise.

 Throughout the process, college counselors also welcome the opportunity to meet with parents.
 Although their daughters may want them as far away as possible, and insist they have everything under control, parents will certainly have some questions and concerns.

 In early June, right after exams but before graduation, rising seniors attend a college essay workshop to prepare for writing their college essay over the summer.
-The college essay is the most common sources of stress associated with the college process – for both students and parents.
+The college essay is the most common source of stress associated with the college process – for both students and parents.
 To minimize this, seniors are required to submit their college essay to their senior year English teacher upon returning to school in September.
 The workshop helps them to focus on this task and brainstorm ideas.